Attention SEO: How to Put Your Conversion Rate Optimization on Steroids

-As I started reading more and more books I started to see some patterns with successful entrepreneurs and I am very willing to share it with you through CRO consultation.
+As I started reading more and more books I started to see some patterns with successful entrepreneurs and I am very willing to share them with you through CRO consultation.

-Shortcut 1: The main one was that they learned from the successful to short cut their success by not making the same mistakes they had.
+Shortcut 1: The main one was that they learned from the success to short cut their success by not making the same mistakes they had.

 Shortcut 2: I kept seeing the Pareto principle brought up again and again.

 The Pareto principle is a theory that says 20% of the inputs create 80% of the outputs.

-When I read a book on the topic (no affiliate link) I realised, this was exactly what I should be doing.
+When I read a book on the topic (no affiliate link) I realized, this was exactly what I should be doing.